PRICING

 COLORS:

 Don't all match in color, but make sure the colors "go together."
-See below for examples.
+Some examples are below.

 PATTERNS: